vorlif/xspreak/README.md

 # xspreak ![Test status](https://github.com/vorlif/xspreak/workflows/Test/badge.svg) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-xspreak automatically extracts strings that use a string alias from the localize package.
+xspreak automatically extracts strings that use a string alias from the [`localize` package](https://pkg.go.dev/github.com/vorlif/spreak/localize).
-The extracted strings are stored in a `.pot` file and can then be easily translated.
+The extracted strings are stored in a `.pot` or `.json` file and can then be easily translated.
-The translation produces `.po` or `.mo` files which are used by spreak for looking up translations.

-The extracted strings can then be passed to a [Localizer](https://pkg.go.dev/github.com/vorlif/spreak#Localizer) or a [Locale](https://pkg.go.dev/github.com/vorlif/spreak#Locale) which returns the matching translation.
+The extracted strings can then be passed to a [Localizer](https://pkg.go.dev/github.com/vorlif/spreak#Localizer) or a [KeyLocalizer](https://pkg.go.dev/github.com/vorlif/spreak#KeyLocalizer) which returns the matching translation.

 Example: